 This site is designed to bring our citizens

-To receive the latest news sign up for our email
+To receive the latest news sign up for our

-for Benjamin Harvey Hill, U.S. Senator from Georgia, a
+and was named for Benjamin Harvey Hill, U.S. Senator from Georgia, a

 Whig leader, and a staunch opponent of Reconstruction.
 To learn more

 The Historic District on South Lee and South Main streets of

 Fitzgerald are listed on the National Register, and the old railroad

 Blue and Gray Museum.
 Other area

 The county has only one incorporated city,